 - 8 ounces velveeta cubed

-Add the chili beans, mushrooms, tomato paste, chili powder, beef stock and Worcestershire sauce and stir well.
+- Add the cooked ground beef, pinto beans, mushrooms, tomato paste, chili powder, beef stock and Worcestershire sauce and stir well.